Food for the dead2020 – ongoing

 exhibition, 02/06 – 17/07/22 at Coalmine Winterthur

-In 2022, I put together a first exhibition of this body of work, which is still very much ongoing and a work-in-progress.
+In 2022, I put together a first exhibition of this body of work.
 The show focuses on the tension and duality of being multicultural, dealing with loss and grief and thinking in cycles.

 Next to the show, I activated the installation with a shared dinner experience in addition with a guided tour by the curator Annette Amberg.